 This is an easy brownie recipe for plain, fudgy brownies, the ones to have frozen for last-minute snacks or desserts.
-The recipe is one-bowl simple, gooey, full of chocolate flavor, and can hold add-ins and toppings wonderfully without compromising its texture.
+They're gooey and full of chocolate flavor and can hold add-ins or toppings wonderfully without compromising their texture.

-This brownie recipe took me by surprise.
-In modern times of excessive information and a million recipes for everything, they rank as one of the fudgiest and simplest I ever made.
+In this age of excessive information and a million recipes for everything, these bars rank as one of the fudgiest and simplest I have ever made.
+I love that they are like old-fashioned brownies but with a modern fudginess and deeper chocolate flavor.

-And though I have a few of my favorites like fudgy hazelnut brownies (GF) and the unique cheesecake brownies with raspberries I'm always looking for a new brownie recipe.
+And though I have a few of my favorites, like fudgy hazelnut brownies and the unique cheesecake brownies with raspberries, I'm always looking for a new easy brownie recipe.

 So, I set out to make these brownies with little interest in the outcome.
 Just another recipe.
 Boy, was I wrong!

-They are everything you expect of a best homemade brownie recipe because they have a great balance of sugar and dark chocolate.
+They are everything you expect of a good homemade brownie recipe because they have a great balance of sugar and dark chocolate.
+Though I will never settle for just one brownie, this recipe is one of my best.

 - Easy to make: the batter is mixed with a wire whisk in one bowl.
 It doesn't get much easier than that.

-- Gooey and fudgy: bake them just right, and you've got yourself a perfect, gooey, fudgy brownie.
+- Gooey and fudgy: bake them just right, and you'll have a perfect, gooey, fudgy brownie.

 - Flavorful: the mix of melted chocolate and cocoa powder gives them extra chocolate flavor.